Quantum Analytical Mechanics: Quantum Mechanics with Hidden Variables: A Short(ened) History of Hidden Variables

 Schrödinger perceived early on that his theory \cite{Schroedinger-I,Schroedinger-II,Schroedinger-III,Schroedinger-IV,Schroedinger-V} has stochastic aspects \cite{Schroedinger-1931} and instead of the Schrödinger equation one could consider one diffusion equation forward in time and another one backward in time.
 This gave rise to the mathematical theory of Bernstein processes \cite{Bernstein} as well as the study of so-called Schrödinger bridges, reversibly connecting probability distributions in Wasserstein space, from which one can actually derive the Schrödinger equation \cite{Renesse}.
 Schrödinger's euclidean version of a stochastic quantum theory was strongly pursued in the work of Zambrini \cite{Zambrini-1987} and collaborators.
 A variation of this approach lead to the quantum analytical mechanics, which we will discuss in more detail in the next section.

 First let us state, that today there seems to be a widespread accord, that a completion of quantum mechanics has to be done in the form of a stochastic theory.
-In a series of recent papers, Jacob Barandes \cite{Barandes-2025,Barandes-2024} has shown that Hilbert space quantum mechanics arises naturally for a stochastic system following what he calls an indivisible stochastic process on its configuration space.
+In a series of recent papers, Jacob Barandes \cite{Barandes-2025,Barandes-2024} has shown that Hilbert space quantum mechanics arises naturally for a stochastic system following an indivisible stochastic process on its configuration space.
 This indivisibility basically means that one does not need to assume more than the existence of two stochastic events linked by a conditional probability matrix $\Gamma_{ij}(t)$ (so far, the theory is defined as a stroboscopic dynamics on a discrete event space).
 For unistochastic matrices, this conditional probability matrix always can be written as the modulus squared of a unitary matrix $\Gamma_{ij}(t) = \left | U_{ij}(t) \right|^2$.
 The unitary matrix gives rise to the unitary time evolution of a state vector, i.e., the Schrödinger equation.
-While this approach is very general, it also holds for divisible stochastic processes and the Markov processes on which the approach we will present in the next section is based on.
+This approach is very general and extremely minimalistic, yet it allows for a prediction of almost all the phenomenology of quantum mechanics.
+Quantum analytical mechanics, in contrast, is a Markov theory, but it is concerned with deriving the unitary time evolution as a part of the mechanical theory, so it is not in conflict with the indivisibility on the phenomenology side.
 A stochastic mapping between discrete events also underlies the completion of quantum mechanics Jürg Fröhlich and collaborators have suggested over the last ten years \cite{froehlich-2016a,froehlich-2021,froehlich-2025,froehlich-2025a}.
 They consider a stochastic process on the algebra of physical observables, where each event is defined through a dissipative interaction with the environment, e.g., preparation of a system, a measurement performed on the system, but also the spontaneous decay of a nucleus and similar events.
 These events branch into trees and define the stochastic history of a quantum system.
 While Fröhlich considers specifically a representation of physical observables by Hermitian operators, the concepts could as well be applied to stochastic variables on configuration space as the realisation of the algebra of observables, linking this approach to the one by Barandes and the one we will discuss in the next section.